SovnSkyrim/Aldrnari/README.md

 If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack) or [my own personal server](https://discord.gg/ZgjVrXp).

-This project started as a collaboration between Althro and I on Tinvaak 2, we went in our own ways when we realised that our goals were different.
-Aldrnari still woudldn't have existed without Althro and Tinvaak 2.
+This project started as a collaboration between Althro and I on Tinvaak 2, over time however we realised our goals were different and he gave permission for me to use the base that had been created.
+Aldrnari would not exist without Althro and the work he put into Tinvaak 2.
+Go show him some love and play Tinvaak 2 when it comes out.

 The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Developper (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
 I commissioned him and he did an amazing job!